Radnor Elementary School PTO

 The Radnor Elementary School PTO supports and enhances the educational experiences of our children while creating a sense of community between parents, teachers, and students.

-RES PTO is preparing for the 2023-2024 school year and needs your help.
-There are lots of ways to get involved in events and activities at RES.
+RES PTO needs your help!
+There are lots of ways to get involved in upcoming events and other activities.
 It's a great way to meet other parents as well as connect with your kids during school events.
-Learn more about the variety of opportunities available and sign-up to help the PTO next year.

 - What is the PTO?